 This course gives you access to leading figures in the fields of accounting, finance and management.

 You'll study alongside academic staff with an international reputation for research.
 You'll build on your existing knowledge, and receive rigorous training in advanced theories of modern accounting and finance.

 We're committed to developing the knowledge and experience which make you attractive to employers.
 You'll develop advanced skills to begin or progress your career in finance.
 Our focus on the role of accounting and finance in management gives you the opportunity to develop your managerial skills too.

 Alongside your formal classes, we arrange an extensive programme of guest speakers.
 Visitors from large multinational companies, small businesses and public sector organisations lead discussions on issues linked to their own businesses or past experiences.

-You'll study a range core modules, consolidating your existing knowledge and introducing you to new concepts and techniques.
+You'll study a range of core modules, consolidating your existing knowledge and introducing you to new concepts and techniques.
 You'll focus on the role of accounting and finance in organisational management and gain a thorough grounding in accounting, finance, financial management, financial reporting, financial markets, investment and risk.

 A choice of option modules in the Spring Term gives you the chance to explore an area of management or accounting in greater depth.
-From the Summer Term you'll focus your efforts on a final 12,000-word dissertation based on an original research project.
+From the Summer Term you'll focus your efforts on a 10,000-word dissertation or 8,000-word project.